fhdm-dev/scoppy/docs/wiki/fscope-250k5-v2.md

 H9, H10 - these are tiny prototyping areas.

+##### Rev 2. only

-H7, C28 and H6 - for a second signal generator (not implemented) - these will probably be removed in the next revision of the board.
+H7, C28 and H6 - for a second signal generator (not implemented) - these will be removed in the next revision of the board.

 CN1 and U7 - For attaching an IDC connector and 5V->3.3V level shifter (SN74CB3T3245DWR).
 Allows the Scoppy logic analyzer to be used with 5V circuits.
-This may be removed in future revisions of the the board.
+This will be removed in future revisions of the the board.

 H4 - The bottom row is not actually necessary and will be removed in the next revision of the board.

+The holes at the corners of the board are 4mm (160 mil).

+##### Rev 3. and later

-The holes at the corners of the board are 4mm.
-This might change depending on what type of 'feet' I am able to source.
+The holes at the corners of the board are 3.3mm (130 mil).

 <br>
 {% include see-also.md %}